Vizzuality/gfw-style-guides/_posts/0010-01-01-third-party-applications.markdown

 When designing and developing third party external applications, a mention to Global Forest Watch should be included.

-* ***In websites***: The GFW logo must be inserted on the footer in websites powered by Global Forest Watch.
-This logo should link to the Global Forest Watch website.
+* ***In websites***: The GFW logo must be inserted on the footer in websites using Global Forest Watch data.
+This logo must link to the Global Forest Watch website.
 Please follow the guidelines regarding  **[Logo][logo]** usage.
 * ***In maps and complex interfaces***: Instead of inserting the whole logo, please include a text on the bottom giving credit to Global Forest Watch.
-“Powered by Global Forest Watch” or “Attribution: Global Forest Watch” is suggested.
+“Powered by Global Forest Watch” or “Data provided by Global Forest Watch” is suggested.
-That text should link to the Global Forest Watch website.
+That text must link to the Global Forest Watch website.

 ### Examples of brand usage